Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 Double-click **TunnelblickSource**/tunnelblick/Tunnelblick.xcodeproj to
 open the Tunnelblick source code in Xcode.

-After a few moments, recent versions of Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
+After a few moments, Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
 Allow the indexing to complete, which usually takes a minute or two.
-Xcode does indexing at various times, and if you click a button while Xcode is indexing it will often crash.
+Xcode does indexing at various times, and if you click a button while Xcode is indexing it may crash.
 (This is an Xcode problem, not a Tunnelblick problem.)

 Xcode 12 needs to have the command line tools installed.
 You can do that in Terminal with the following command: